 The purpose of Heaney’s bog poems is to metaphorically dig up the past, and bring to light what has been buried.
 Preserved in the bog, the bodies and artefacts and the stories they can tell are waiting just below the surface, eager to be found.
 In ‘Kinship‘ Heaney describes the bog as a source of, and metaphor for, poetry and the process of poetry:

 in flowers and snow,

 the floor it rots into.

 Like the bog, rotting into itself, poetry is a self-involved process, a process drawn up from earthly matter and built on the stored history of the land.
-The bog, for Heaney then, is both a living, creating force and a storehouse and graveyard from which poetic material can be drawn:
+For Heaney, then, the bog is both a living, creating force and a storehouse and graveyard from which poetic material can be drawn:

 of votive goods

 and sabred fugitives.